If you’re looking for tomato sauce substitutes, I have you covered.

 For example, you could turn fresh tomatoes or marinara sauce into yummy pizza sauce.

-However, you probably won’t want to use ketchup for the same purpose.
+But you probably don’t want to use ketchup in the same way.

-So try these tomato sauce substitutes the next time you run out of the real stuff.
+Still, try these tomato sauce substitutes the next time you run out of the real stuff.
+I think you’ll be pleasantly surprised at how well they work.

 When substituting canned tomatoes, you can use diced or stewed varieties.
 Either way, they make an excellent substitute for tomato sauce.